Get Help On Your Device Design

 • Neglecting timing constraints in CLBs

-• Digital Signal Processing (DSP) slices for efficient arithmetic operations
+• for efficient arithmetic operations

 • Block RAM for data storage